Subscribe

 Prior research suggests that women may react more strongly to signs of emotional disruption in close relationships, and that they often serve as the emotional regulators within the family.
 As a result, their caregiving behavior may be more vulnerable to changes in how they view their partner.

-The distinction between automatic and self-reported measures of attachment also played a meaningful role.
-The automatic measure—based on rapid word-sorting—was a significant predictor of power-assertive discipline, while self-reported attachment avoidance predicted lower use of inductive discipline.
 This suggests that both conscious and unconscious representations of the romantic relationship may contribute to parenting behavior in different ways.
 The study highlights the value of including automatic assessments in psychological research, as they may uncover processes that are not captured by traditional questionnaires.

-The researchers noted several limitations of the study.
+The researchers noted some limitations of the study.
 One is that discipline was assessed through self-report, which may not fully reflect actual behavior in everyday parenting situations.
 Future research could incorporate direct observations of parent-child interactions to build on these findings.

 Another limitation concerns the automatic attachment measure, which showed low stability over time, especially for fathers.
 It remains unclear whether this instability reflects changes in the attachment system or measurement limitations.
 The sample also lacked diversity in terms of socioeconomic background and cultural representation, which may affect how broadly the findings can be applied.